Skip to main content

 Use real provider sandboxes when:

-• Testing 3D Secure authentication (mock PSPs do not support 3DS)
+• Testing 3D Secure authentication with the Payments Library

 • Testing specific decline codes or error scenarios